DeAndre Arnold Proudly Wears His Locs To The Oscars After Being Banned From Graduation

-Arnold and his mother were invited to attend as the guests of director Matthew A. Cherry, who is nominated in the Best Animated Short Film category for Hair Love.
+Arnold and his mother were invited to attend as the guests of director Matthew A. Cherry, who won the award for Best Animated Short Film for Hair Love tonight.
 Fittingly, the short film tells the story of a Black father learning to style his daughter's natural hair.
 Gabrielle Union, Dwyane Wade, and beauty brand Dove sponsored his tickets to the event, as well as full wardrobe, hair, and makeup for him and his family.

 Advertisement

-We spoke to Arnold after school on Friday, who told us he couldn't wait to walk the red carpet with the Hair Love team.
+We spoke to Arnold during his tuxedo fitting on Saturday, and he told us he couldn't wait to walk the red carpet with the Hair Love team.
 "I'm so grateful.
 I never expected any of this," Arnold tells Refinery29.
 "The message of that movie and my message go together so well.
-I think it's really amazing how they reached out to me and we can fight this together."
+I think it's really amazing how they reached out to me and how we can fight this together."

 He sure is.
 We got his back. #DeandreArnold #Oscars https://t.co/1afWCVNloz pic.twitter.com/8pyiIUgvx4— Matthew A. Cherry (@MatthewACherry) February 9, 2020